ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 We *only* need to change the code for `Amount` because the rest of the code simply uses `Amount`.

 Possibly best of all, any new code we write using custom types transparently uses all the type validations built into those types.
-If we add more validations, they automatically propagate to each site where those types are used.
+If we add more validations to `Amount` or `Balance`, they automatically propagate to each site where those types are used.

 ## A `PhoneNumber` Type